anders1216/GeoGuesser/README.md

 First clone the repository into an new file on your machine.

-Next move into that file using your terminal/console or by right clicking the file in your Finder/My Computer file finder and selecting open in terminal.
+Next move into that file using your terminal/console or by right clicking the file in Finder/My Computer and selecting "New Terminal at Folder".

-Next navigate into the
+Now navigate into the 'Server' directory, install the required gems, and start the rails server.

+To do this copy paste these three lines into your console/terminal.

 '''
+cd Server
+bundle i
+rails s

+Next navigate into the 'Client' directory, install the required packages, and start the program.

+Again to do this copy paste these three lines into your console/terminal.

+~This will open a window in your default web-browser so be prepared to be redirected and play some GeoGuesser!~

+'''
+cd ../Client
+npm i
+open index.html